Risk Management at the University is overseen by the Directorate of Planning, within Professional Services.

 At institutional level, the University has a Strategic Risk Register, comprised of 10 key risk areas.
 Each risk area is managed by a Risk Owner who has overarching accountability, and a Risk Manager, who has overarching responsibility for effective management of the risk.
 The Risk Owner will normally be a Vice-Principal or senior academic manager; the Risk Manager will normally be a Director, based on their area of responsibility and the corresponding risk areas.

 The Strategic Risk Register is managed as part of a comprehensive corporate governance system, designed to ensure that the appropriate level of checks and balances are in place.
-First, the University Management Group (UMG) receive detailed bi-annual risk management reports, variants of which go on to Operating Board and Audit Committee.
+First, the University Management Group (UMG) receive detailed bi-annual risk management reports, variants of which go on to Policy and Resources Committee and Audit Committee.
 In turn, a high-level report is submitted to University Court twice per year; Court is the institutional body with ultimate accountability for risk management.